rachitest/Biorec/readme.md

 <details>
     <summary>
-        "Tokenized Corpus Preview": Shows the raw corpus preview shows the tokenized "soup" of data that the recommendation algorithms utilize; the soup is not human readable.
+        "Tokenized Corpus Preview": Shows the tokenized "soup" of data that the recommendation algorithms utilize; the soup is not human readable.
     </summary>

 <br/><br/>